MOUNT PEAK "SENTINEL"

 Appearance: Intense garnet red with purple reflections.
 Notable density and very deep color.

-Nose: A sculptural profile that unfolds layers of cassis, blackcurrant, and violets, complemented by notes of cedar, tobacco, and a pronounced mountain minerality (crushed stone).
+Nose: A sculptural profile that displays layers of cassis, blackcurrant, and violets, complemented by notes of cedar, tobacco, and a distinct mountain minerality (crushed stone).

 Palate: Imposing and dense entry.
-Tannins are firm and granular, providing a superb structure that supports flavors of dark chocolate, spices, and deep black fruit.
+The tannins are firm and granular, providing superb structure that supports flavors of dark chocolate, spices, and deep black fruit.
 Eternal and evolving finish.

 3. Style Analysis